 This post may contain affiliate links.
 Please read our disclosure policy.

-I have made more than my fair share of donuts since the first time that “I was so happy I fried” when I initially made my old fashioned sour cream donuts.
+I have made more than my fair share of donuts since the first time that “I was so happy I fried” when I made my old fashioned sour cream donuts years ago.
 For this post, I photographed my Krispy Kreme Copycat Donuts dipped in my classic glaze.
-I developed this particular glaze recipe over the course of 5 years!
+I developed this particular glaze recipe over the course of 5 years to yield the perfect taste and consistency!

 As the Executive Pastry Chef for Iron Chef Marc Forgione, I was tasked with making a ‘Donut of the Day’ for daily dessert specials.
 These donuts became run-away hits!
 I now have over 150 unique donut recipes in my arsenal.
 Yes, it’s a lot.
 But I only have 10 unique base glaze recipes, and this is my favorite!